jquanC/TencentOpenSourceRb/task3/SM2KeyPairBC/task3_report/task3_report.md

 This commit is located in : [jdk-sup-sm2](https://github.com/openjdk/jdk17u/compare/master...jquanC:jdk17u:dev-jdksupsm2)

-Like in the section Implement with BC, we implement two sm2 curves: sm2p256c1 and sm2p256c2
+Like in the section Implement with BC, we implement the sm2 curve: sm2p256c1.

 Briefly, in [FieldGen.java](https://github.com/openjdk/jdk17u/tree/master/make/jdk/src/classes/build/tools/intpoly/FieldGen.java), we need to prepare the field parameters for the modulus calculation of the sm2 curve at first .